1. Welcome

 • at each billing reset, sign credits are refreshed to the active plan amount for that cycle

 Conversations is billed separately from Sign.
-It uses the same tier ladder (Free, Starter, Business, Enterprise) but with workspace, thread, storage, and collaboration limits instead of signature-credit limits.
+It uses the same tier ladder (Free, Starter, Business, Enterprise) but with channel, storage, attachment, and upload limits instead of signature-credit limits.
 Conversation actions are quota-based only.
-Workspaces, threads, messages, attachments, and file uploads do not consume credits.
-Archived workspaces do not count toward the workspace cap.
+Channels, messages, attachments, and file uploads do not consume credits.

 16. API Keys